Are you sure you want to perform this action?

 There is just over a year to go until the next European elections in May 2024, where voters will decide on the distribution of power in the European Parliament for the next five years.
 How will the individual parties perform?
 What impact are the elections likely to have on the distribution of power in the European Parliament?
 And what party-political orientation is the Council likely to have in the summer of 2024?
 We take a look ahead.

 However, this does not apply to all policy areas.
-In relations with Russia and Iran, in the area of trade agreements or data protection and the digital economy, to name just a few examples, we anticipate continuity in Parliament's political positioning.
+In relations with Russia, in the area of trade agreements or the digital economy, to name just a few examples, we anticipate continuity in Parliament's political positioning.

 Similar to the European Parliament, greater political instability can be expected in the Council in the future.
 This is primarily because the length of the terms of office of governments in the EU member states has decreased significantly in some cases over the last 20 years.
 While the average term of office of a government in the EU was still 2.93 years in the decade from 2002 to 2012, it was only 2.56 years in the decade from 2012 to 2022.
 At the bottom of the list are Romania (0.82 years), Bulgaria (1.07 years) and Austria (1.32 years).
 The Netherlands (4.59 years), Hungary (4 years) and Germany (3.99 years) are at the top.

 One result can already be noted: The majorities in the European Parliament will be even less clear after next year's elections.
 The same applies to the government representatives in the Council.
 Changing majorities will increasingly shape the political decision-making processes in the European institutions.

 This also poses major challenges for stakeholders who want to bring their position into the European legislative process.
 It will become increasingly important for stakeholders to identify those groups and MEPs who can most influence decision-making in the European Parliament and who will have the greatest chance of success in the votes.
 Closer monitoring of debates in the Council will also be essential.